Paul Curtis Steelman

-Paul Curtis Steelman (born September 23, 1955), a native of Atlantic City, New Jersey, is an American architect who is recognized as a designer of global entertainment, hospitality, and gaming architecture based in Las Vegas, Nevada and Macau.
+Paul Curtis Steelman (born September 23, 1955), a native of Atlantic City, New Jersey, is an American architect who is recognized as a designer of global entertainment, hospitality, and gaming architecture based in Las Vegas, Nevada, and Macau.
 Paul has designed buildings for the mavericks of the gaming industry, including Kirk Kerkorian, Steve Wynn, Sheldon Adelson, Francis Lui, Lawrence Ho, Tan Sri Dato' Lim Kok Thay, Tan Sri Dr Chen Lip Keong, Prince Albert of Monaco, Bob Stupak, Frank Modica, Phil Satre, Derek Stevens and Stanley Ho.

 His firm, Steelman Partners, designed the $240 million Sands Macau casino resort which was notable for going from "blueprint to opening in 600 days", building a reputation for rapid development sometimes referred to as "Sands speed."
 The project won praise for its "bright, airy design" and sunken stage which "allows everyone in the theater to get a spectacular view of the entertainment."
-According to Architectural Record, Steelman's firm had total revenue in 2016 of over $48 million and design revenues and in 2016 rated his company as the 91st largest architectural firm.
+According to Architectural Record, Steelman's firm had a total revenue in 2016 of over $48 million and rated his company as the 91st largest architectural firm.

 Beginnings

-Steelman was born on September 23, 1955 in Atlantic City, New Jersey.
-He grew up in the small beach community of Longport, New Jersey and graduated from Atlantic City High School in 1973.
+Steelman was born on September 23, 1955, in Atlantic City, New Jersey.
+He grew up in the small beach community of Longport, New Jersey, and graduated from Atlantic City High School in 1973.
 Paul began working as an architect in his father Edgar's architectural practice before graduating from Clemson University in 1977.
 He was employed by Wasleski Steelman, the city of Atlantic City, Golden Nugget Atlantic City Corporation and Resorts International, Atlantic City.
-In 1987 he founded his own firm.
+In 1987, he founded his own firm.

 Career

 Steelman worked on Steve Wynn's Mirage hotel which in 1989 became the first Strip hotel to focus on eating and entertainment in addition to gaming tables.
 Since then, he has worked on numerous projects, often in collaboration with casino developers.

-In 1987 he founded his own architectural firm, Paul Steelman LTD, in Las Vegas, Nevada.
+In 1987, he founded his own architectural firm, Paul Steelman LTD, in Las Vegas, Nevada.
 His design mentors were Joel Bergman and Henry Conversano.
 The firm, now called Steelman Partners, owns and operates several other design companies including DSAA (interior design), Shop12 (lighting, theater, ride and attraction design), Inviro Studios (film animations), MARQI (branding and corporate identity), Competition Interactive (slot machine design and manufacturer), Steelman Development (commercial real estate), Steelman Aviation (airplane charter and management), and PCEG (EB5 Regional Center).